Skip to content

 2 min read

 Arachni was a Ruby-based web application security scanner framework.
 It automated vulnerability detection for XSS, SQL injection, code injection, file inclusion, and other common web vulnerabilities.
-The project was archived in 2021 and is no longer maintained.

-Last release: v1.6.1.3 (2021).
 The original developers replaced Arachni with Ecsypno Codename SCNR, a commercial product.

 What Arachni did